 The Financial Aid Office at St. Lawrence University will assist graduate and professional students in understanding various sources of financial aid to which they may be entitled.
 Financial aid for graduate students is offered on an annual basis.
 Students must re-apply for aid each year.
-Students must be enrolled at least half time to be considered for Federal aid and most alternative loan programs.
+Students must be matriculated and enrolled at least half time to be considered for Federal aid and most alternative loan programs.

 Types of Financial Assistance